Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • Although chipmunks normally have 4 to 10 children a year each, the young chipmunks are obliged to leave the nest at around 10 weeks of age.

-• When there is no place for them around, they must seek shelter somewhere else then.
+• When there is no place for them around, they must seek shelter somewhere else.

 When it’s the chilly period and you believe you’ve addressed your chipmunk situation, don’t be too quick to rejoice; chipmunks remain mainly inactive and remain within their holes between mid-fall and early spring.